Tuesday, November 29, 2011

 Thursday, November 24, 2011

 Driving around Europe was not part of my plans.
 I had purchased a Eurail Pass in the Philippines before flying to Europe.
 It had worked quite well when I used it last year.
-But we met a dead end while trying to get seat allocations out of Paris.
+But we met a dead end while trying to get seat allocations out of Paris due to a strike.
 Exasperated from trying so many options but to no avail, we decided to ditch our passes and see if renting a car was a viable option.
 The building beside Gare de Lyon had various brands of car rentals which gave us an opportunity to shop.
 We ended up taking out a car from Europcar, spending €760 for two weeks and unlimited mileage.

 1. Make sure you have a valid driver's license and credit card